 Ingredients

 • Milk: For this you can use your preferred milk.
-However, I prefer to use at least 2%.
+Whole milk or 2% work best.
 The thinner the milk, the less creamy your drink will be.

 • Vanilla extract: Don’t use the imitation stuff.
 It does make a difference on the final product.